History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

-Jan 1 - Fidel Castro's guerilla smashes Batista's dictatorship and takes over power in Cuba.
+Jan 1 – Fidel Castro’s guerilla takes over power in Cuba.

 Feb 1 – The sit-in of four black students at a segregated lunch counter in Greensboro revives a tradition of sit-ins and reinvigorates the Civil Rights Movement in the USA.

-Mar 21 - At a demonstration against apartheid in Sharpeville, Southafrica, 69 people are killed.
-The Sharpeville massacre leads to the PAC (Pan Africanist Congress) and ANC (African National Congress) taking up arms.
+Mar 21 – At a demonstration against apartheid in Sharpeville, Southafrica, 69 people are killed.
+Shortly after, the PAC (Pan Africanist Congress) and ANC (African National Congress) take up arms.

 Jan 17 – Assassination of Congo’s Prime Minister Patrice Lumumba following a CIA-fostered coup.

-Feb 4 - Start of the armed struggle in Angola with the liberation of prisoners at San João by the MPLA.
+Feb 4 – Start of the armed struggle in Angola with the liberation of prisoners by the MPLA.

 Nov 6 – Following the German SDS’s participation in the ban-the-bomb movement, the SDS (Socialist German Student Association) is expelled from the SPD (Socialdemocratic Party), and membership in both organisations is declared “incompatible”.